ADD CONDITION

 Lactation Use

 If you are breastfeeding or planning to breastfeed, it's important to consult your doctor before using this product.
-There is a possibility that it may be excreted in breast milk, which means it could potentially affect your baby.
-Since the effects on nursing infants have not been thoroughly studied, it's best to exercise caution.
-Always prioritize your health and your baby's well-being by discussing any concerns with your healthcare provider.
+There is a possibility that the ingredients may pass into your breast milk, and the effects on nursing infants have not been thoroughly studied.
+Therefore, exercising caution is recommended to ensure the safety and well-being of your baby.

 Pediatric Use